openstack/python-openstackclient/doc/source/cli/command-objects/project.rst

     Return existing project

     If the project already exists return the existing project data and do not fail.

+.. option:: --tag

+    Add a tag to the project
+    (repeat option to set multiple tags)

+    .. versionadded:: 3

 .. _project_create-name:
 .. describe:: <name>